blekenbleu/blekenbleu.github.io/Arduino/SimHubCustomSerial.md

 While it would be nice to have delta_v filter code in a more legible format, my guess is that SimHub live interpreter does not work for JavascriptExtensions.

-SimHub has Visible Bindings and Enabled Bindings for CUSTOM SERIAL DEVICE Setting panel;
+SimHub has Visible Bindings and Enabled Bindings for Custom serial devices Setting panel;
 don't know what two different bindings imply.
 Sliders work without forcing settings in their Bindings.

+As with .siprofile files for ShakeIt, .shsds files for Custom serial devices are stored in your `Documents\SimHub\` folder.
 `cp proxy_G.shsds` [../GitHubDesktop/blekenbleu.github.io/Arduino/proxy_G.shsds.txt](proxy_G.shsds.txt)